Back to Blog

 Distinguishing DDoS from Other Failures

-Wait — this matters.
+The distinction matters here.
 Not every sudden outage is a DDoS.
 A viral post sending legitimate traffic to your server looks identical to a DDoS in terms of traffic volume.
 Check traffic sources: are packets coming from diverse IPs across many ASNs (likely attack), or from geographically clustered sources following a pattern that makes sense (possible legitimate spike)?

 Check your network logs for SYN floods, UDP floods, or HTTP flood patterns.
 Check whether your own infrastructure failed — a database crash or application bug causing connection queues to fill looks similar from the outside.
 Rule out internal failures before assuming external attack.